Admission requirements, goals and competences

-A Dutch VWO diploma entitles you to enrol at a university.
+A Dutch VWO diploma entitles you to enroll at a university.
 With the “Nature and Technology” profile or the “Nature and Health" + Mathematics B + Physics you will have access to the Bachelor’s programmes in Chemistry and Molecular Life Sciences.
 An old style VWO diploma must contain the subjects Physics, Chemistry, Mathematics and Biology.

 Foreign diplomas (including German Abitur)

-Diplomas obtained in a different country from the Netherlands or the Netherlands Antilles, as well as a European or International baccalaureate will be checked by the Examination Board for equivalence with a Dutch secondary school diploma in the topics of Physics, Mathematics and Chemistry.
+Diplomas obtained in a different country from the Netherlands or the Netherlands Antilles, as well as a European or International Baccalaureate will be checked by the Examination Board for equivalence with a Dutch secondary school diploma in the topics of Physics, Mathematics and Chemistry.

-You will first have to present the Examination Board with VWO-level certificates of the subjects Biology, Mathematics B, Physics, Chemistry and English.
+You will first have to present the Examination Board with VWO-level certificates of the subjects Mathematics B, Physics, Chemistry and English.